ea4eoz/ka-keyer/README.md

 The __Potentiometer__ is used to change keying speed, weight and ratio.

 The __Set__ button will change between speed / weight / ratio adjustemnt modes for the potentiometer.
-Each time this button is pressed, the keyer will say __S__ for speed mode, __W__ for weight and __R__ for ratio mode and the potentiometer will change that setting.
-The keyer starts always in speed mode, but weight and ratio adjustments are preserved to survive power off.
+Each time this button is pressed, the keyer will say __S__ for speed mode, __W__ for weight mode and __R__ for ratio mode and the potentiometer will change that setting.
+The keyer starts always in speed mode, but weight and ratio adjustments are preserved in EEPROM to survive power off.

 __A long press on Set__ (larger than one second) will change between Iambic A, Iambic B and Ultimate keying modes.
 Iambic A will be announced with __IA__, Iambic B with __IB__ and ultimate mode with __UL__.
-This setting will survive a power off.
+This setting will be preserved in EEPROM to survive a power off.

 The __Button 1__ enables or disables the sidetone function.
-This setting will survive a power off.
+This setting will  be preserved in EEPROM to survive a power off.

 __A long press on Button 1__ will swap the paddles.
 Taking as reference the 3.5mm jack, you will hear __A__ for the dit at the tip and dah at the ring of the jack or __N__ for dah at the tip and dit at the ring of the jack.
+This setting will be preserved in EEPROM to survive a power off.

 ![jackPaddles](https://github.com/ea4eoz/ka-keyer/blob/main/images/jackPaddles.jpg?raw=true)

-The __Button 2__ will announce using the built-in buzzer the current keying speed, weight or ratio according to the potentiometer mode selected with Set button.
+The __Button 2__ will announce using the built-in buzzer the current keying speed, weight or ratio according to the potentiometer mode selected with __Set__ button.
 For example __W20__ for 20 WPM, __W45__ for a weight of 45% and __R32__ for a 1:3.2 dit/dah ratio.

 __A long press on Button 2__ will announce the firmware version.
 Current version is __V1__.

-If you use ka-keyer next to a computer, you can connect to it and open its serial port (1200-8N2) for some extra functions:
+If you use ka-keyer next to a computer, you can connect to it and open its serial port (1200-8N2) with any terminal program for some extra functions:

 - Any character sent to the serial port will be keyed using the current speed / weight / ratio values